networld-to/blackgate/README.md

 # Black Gate - Mobile Deep Web Hidden Services

 A project that introduces a decentralized, mobile and private communication network.

+The main goal is to build a technical framework that lets users host there own services on there mobile devices.
+By allowing everybody to host services, an user can directly connect to the device of another user, e.g. Jabber/Xmpp or IRC chat, without going over an intermediate, e.g. facebook or gmail chat.
+Currently this project is only a proof-of-concept based on current technologies, protocols and services.
+In the future it is possible that a dedicated application or protocol will be developed, in order to support this goal.

 Write a short e-mail to **blackgate@riseup.net** if you are interested in this project.
 This motivates to push this project further and to publish the current results.
+Please feel also free to send improvements or start a discussion about the project.
+We are eager to get your feedback.

 ## Security & Privacy Measurements